z0rb/presentations/PITCHME.md

 - Ad-Hoc development
 - Missing Unit/Integration/Regression Tests
-- Unclear if build system exists
+- Unclear if development and build pipeline exists
 - No maven repository usage
 - Quality assurance needs to be overhauled/introduced and automated